Why I am standing for Parliament

 It is because I started on a work-placed training scheme after school, I know that there are many routes that our young people can take, whether that’s straight into work, academia or an apprenticeship programme.
 The important issue for me is that every child should have equality of opportunity.
 No one should be left behind.

 I am now an international human rights law barrister.
 I have dedicated myself to helping the disenfranchised, poor and vulnerable both in the UK and overseas.
 I founded and ran a large miscarriage of justice organisation and for many years was the Trustee of a human rights charity representing inmates facing the death penalty.
-I have written widely on issues of Labour party policy, human rights and international law.
+I have written widely on issues of Labour party policy, human rights, and international law.
 I have chaired and spoken at seminars, lectured in the UK and in The Hague and given interviews on numerous occasions in the media.
-I was also recently a legal advisor to the Leadership Office.

-Working with our Councillors and party members, I am confident that we can take on the Tories and return Stoke South to Labour at the next election.
-I am self-employed so can commit to campaigning immediately after selection and will be ready for the election whenever it is called.
+Working with residents, party members & councillors I am confident that we can take on the Tories and return Stoke South to Labour at the next general election.